phac-nml/snvphyl-galaxy/docs/user/usage.md

 Once parameters are selected, the input files can be selected.

-For information on more advanced user parameter, please refer to [Parameters][].
+For information on more advanced user parameters, please refer to [Parameters][].

 ## Input files